OmkarSagar/anthony-fantano-ratings-eda/README.md

 # Anthony Fantano Ratings Pre-processing and EDA

 The following document takes a deeper look at famous YouTube music reviewer Anthony Fantano’s album ratings.
 The data contains all reviews/scores of music albums rated by him and was webscraped from rateyourmusic.com/~theneedledrop.
-The attached analysis report is a page synopsis that summarizes the key findings and insights from the EDA.  _Analyzing his ratings on hip hop albums was an area of interest._
+The attached analysis report summarizes the key findings and insights from the EDA.  _Analyzing his ratings on hip hop albums was an area of interest._

 __Data Source:__